FelixPetriconi/enum_extend/README.md

 Version
 -------
-  0.1
+  1.0

 Prerequisites
 -------------
   * C++ 11 (partly, as far as Visual Studio 2013 supports it)
   * CMake 2.8 or later
   * Boost Preprocessor (1.55)
-  * GoogleTest 1.7 (Is part of the repository, because it's CMakeFiles.txt needs some patches to compile with Visual Studio)
+  * GoogleTest 1.7 (It is part of the repository, because it's CMakeFiles.txt needs some patches to compile with Visual Studio)

 Platform